NordicSemiconductor/pc-ble-driver-py/README.md

     pip install pc-ble-driver-py

 **Note**: On Windows, the runtime libraries targeted when building the library must be present when running code using the library.
+If you get one of the following errors:

+* Missing `MSVC*120.DLL` or `MSVC*140.DLL`
+* `RuntimeError: Could not load shared library <path>/pc_ble_driver_shared.dll : '[Error 193] %1 is
+not a valid Win32 application'`.

-If you get an error about missing `MSVC*120.DLL` or `MSVC*140.DLL`, please install the redistributable installer for [Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) or [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) respectively.
+please install the redistributable installer for [Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) or [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) respectively.
+Make sure to install the one corresponding to the architecture of your **Python** installation (x86 or x64).

 ## Compiling from source